skip to main content

 In literacy, focus is on the teaching of reading and writing with opportunities to listen and speak in many different situations across the curriculum.

-The enjoyment of reading and the love of books is prioritised with girls having many opportunities to relax and enjoy their reading in comfortable reading corners.
+The enjoyment of reading and the love of books is prioritised with children having many opportunities to relax and enjoy their reading in comfortable reading corners.
 Initially we use phonetically decodable books alongside the Bug Clubs phonics scheme as a basis for progression and delivery.
 This fosters confidence in beginning to write and is made interesting and purposeful by ensuring that it is interwoven throughout the curriculum.
-As the girls become more proficient in their reading, access to more challenging books is available through our reading scheme.
+As each child become more proficient in their reading, access to more challenging books is available through our reading scheme.

 Other areas of the curriculum

-Throughout BrightStart, our specialist teachers deliver French, PE, Forest and Beach schools and Art.
-Opportunities to use in-class IT using computers and Ipads are freely available and the girls also have the use of a dedicated IT suite for group teaching.
+Throughout our BrightStart programme, our specialist teachers deliver French, PE, Forest and Beach schools and Art.
+Opportunities to use in-class IT using computers and Ipads are freely available and each child also has the use of a dedicated IT suite for group teaching.

 At Westfield, we know that high quality creative and challenging outdoor learning experiences develop personal and social skills, communication, thinking skills, problem solving and teamwork.

-Throughout BrightStart@Westfield, significant emphasis is placed on outdoor learning, with many learning experiences taking place outdoors and of a practical nature, either within our beautiful, calm and relaxing school grounds or further afield.
+Throughout BrightStart, significant emphasis is placed on outdoor learning, with many learning experiences taking place outdoors and of a practical nature, either within our beautiful, calm and relaxing school grounds or further afield.

-We also have a dedicated Forest School area within the grounds, frequently visited by the girls and we are now able to offer a new Beach school perspective at regular intervals.
+We also have a dedicated Forest School area within the grounds, frequently visited by the children and we are also able to offer a Beach School perspective at regular intervals.

 Heroes of Discovery and attitudes to learning